mappy8989/sma_test/README.md

 Test project for calculating SMA

 Requirements:
+- OS: Linux
-    Compiler: g++ 13.3.0 or later
+- Compiler: g++ 13.3.0 or later
-    Environment: CMake 3.10 or later
+- Environment: CMake 3.10 or later
+- Architecture: x64 or Aarch64

 Compilation Instructions:
 1) Go to a build directory: cd build